mackworth/cTiVo/wiki/Advanced-Topics.md

 * Colons are converted to dashes.
 * You cannot control the extension of the filename here; that is determined by the format you choose.

+# Hidden Options

+There are a few options that are not presented in the user interface.
+This choice is based on not many people choosing this option OR not much testing being done.
+These options are subject to being removed at any time, particularly if any support problems emerge.

+@"UpdateIntervalMinutes" //How many minutes to wait between tivo refreshes (No GUI)
+#define kMTMaxNumEncoders @"MaxNumberEncoders"	//Limit number of encoders to limit cpu usage (No GUI) //
+#define kMTMaxProgressDelay @"MaxProgressDelay"